 One of the markets which made the most out of Log Analytics is the E-commerce application market.
 E-commerce is extremely dependent on the completeness of their transactions.
-They must analyze data from various sources to optimize their user experience, understand their customer behavior and most importantly, make sure their stores are functioning at a 100% as each and every broken transaction or link can result in immediate money loss.
+They must analyze data from various sources to optimize their user experience, understand their customer behavior, and most importantly, make sure their stores are functioning at 100% as each and every broken transaction or link can result in immediate money loss.

 Each user action needs to be monitored at several levels in order to achieve the required coverage.

 - Web server logs: The requests and responses from/to web servers (Apache etc.).
 Monitoring the web server logs allows the ability to understand the latency of the responses to the client requests, as long latencies are a known cause of user bounce.
 This monitoring can be achieved by creating statistic models on the response times the web server returns to understand their patterns and identifying abnormal behavior or poor performance of servers